redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 ## RedisJSON

-Technically speaking, you can use Redis native data structures to store JSON objects, and that's something users have indeed been doing.
-It is possible to serialize your JSON object and save it in a simple Redis String, or a Redis Hash, if you have a flat JSON with no nesting.
-You can even use a combination of the two approaches to store nested JSON in hashes.
-These are still valid options for storing JSON documents and you need to be able to determine when they are a better fit than using RedisJSON.
+You can of course use Redis native data structures to store JSON objects, and that's a common practice.
+For example, you can serialize JSON and save it in a Redis String.
 These are the two main benefits of RedisJSON over the approaches described above.

 ### Access and retrieval of subvalues